calvinckho/capacitor-share-extension/README.md

 Create a new "Share Extension" in Xcode ([Creating an App extension](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionCreation.html#//apple_ref/doc/uid/TP40014214-CH5-SW1))

 Set the activation rules in the extension's Info.plist, so that your app will be displayed as an option in the share view.
 To add more types, see [here](https://developer.apple.com/documentation/uniformtypeidentifiers/system_declared_uniform_type_identifiers).
+Also, set the iOS target to iOS 13+.

 ```
 ...